rsabur/frontend-take-home-org-enablement/README.md

 3. *Notify.* Once you have finished, simply notify your hiring manager via email.

 ## Setup Instructions
-* We recommend using [yarn](https://yarnpkg.com/en/), an improved version of npm for front-end dependency management.
+* We recommend using [yarn](https://yarnpkg.com/en/), an improved version of npm for frontend dependency management.
 * Install dependencies executing `yarn install`
 * Kick off the local server executing `yarn run start`